 If you’re really having a hard time getting your children to brush every day, or brush for the appropriate length of time, Disney’s Magic Timer app can be a lifesaver.
 It’s an app that’s available on both iOS and Android, and it provides fun interaction paired with a timer for children while they’re brushing.
 As the timer starts and your child begins to brush, a hidden picture is slowly revealed.
 They can collect cute stickers for every successful brushing as well.
 To access this fun app, all you need is to purchase a Crest or Oral-B Pro-Health Stages or Jr. product.
 It’s been shown that 98% of kids brush longer while using the Disney Magic Timer!

 Lastly, one of the best ways to get children to practice good dental hygiene is to have someone other than their parents impress upon them that it’s very important.
-It would be a good idea to schedule an appointment with a dentist (preferably one experienced with children) and have he or she explain to your child why it is so important for everyone to brush and floss every day.
+It would be a good idea to schedule an appointment with a dentist like this professional dentist in Syracuse (preferably one experienced with children) and have he or she explain to your child why it is so important for everyone to brush and floss every day.
 This may seem a little out of the ordinary and maybe even difficult, but there are literally dentists offices everywhere in every city and town.
 For instance, if you search “dentist Maroochydore” on Google you will have almost 80 results of dentists practicing in that area.
 It is likely that you will have just as many results where you live.
 At least one of those offices will have a dentist that’s willing to take time out of his or her day to have an important conversation with a child.